Program

 Timothy Lomas, Harvard University

-Chewang Rinzin, Vice Chancellor Bhutan
+Chewang Rinzin, Vice Chancellor, University of Bhutan

-| Closing Lunch Berns
+12.15-13.30 | Closing Lunch Berns